Vermiculite: As loose-fill insulation

 Exfoliated vermiculite treated with a water repellent is used to fill the pores and cavities of masonry construction and hollow blockwork to enhance fire ratings (e.g. Underwriters Laboratories Wall and Partition designs), thermal insulation, and acoustic performance.
 Expanded vermiculite has also been used as thermal insulation in the attics and walls of houses and in water heaters, fire safes, stoves, furnaces, and refrigerators.

-Refractory/Insulation gunning and castable mixes
+Refractory/insulation gunning and castable mixes

 Exfoliated vermiculite can be combined with high alumina (also known as calcium aluminate) cements and other aggregates such as expanded shale, clay, and slate or sodium silicate to produce refractory/insulation concretes and mortars.
 In the early days of their use, these products were batched at or very close to the place of installation.
 This continues to be the case in some limited circumstances; however, more and more use is being made of pre-batched, proprietary mixes.
 Mixes containing vermiculite are used in areas where strength and corrosion/abrasion resistance are of secondary importance, the most important factor being the insulation performance of the in-place refractory lining.
 These mixes are used in industries including iron/steel, cement, and hydrocarbon processing.

-Fireprotection
+Fire protection

-As an additive to fireproof wallboard.
+Vermiculite is used as an additive to fireproof wallboard.